funki-chicken/inferno-storm/README.md

 And finally, open http://localhost:3000

-There's more info when you open the running app the browser.
+There's more info when you open it in your browser.
 If this is code that seems useful to others, I will work on a more comprehensive readme.